-- (b) Members shall be nominated and elected and interim vacancies shall be filled in the manner provided for electing other standing committees [§ 4-3], except that the Advisory Committee shall act instead of the Nominating Committee. - (c) The chair of the faculty shall convene the Faculty Executive Committee and preside at its sessions. - (d) The Faculty Executive Committee shall have the following powers and duties: - 1) to exercise the consultative powers delegated to the Faculty Council by sections 2-8(b)(3) and 2-8(b)(4), above, subject to such restrictions or instructions as the Council may from time to time establish: - 2) when prompt action is required, to exercise the legislative powers delegated to the Faculty Council by sections 2-8(a)(1) and 2-8(a)(4), above, subject to confirmation by the Council at its next regular meeting; - 3) to serve as an advisory committee to the chair of the faculty; - 4) to represent the Faculty Council and the General Faculty in advising the University administration with respect to issues, such as planning the setting of University priorities, that the committee deems important to the University's mission; - 5) to work with the various officers and groups within the University toward the realization of goals set in actions of the Faculty Council; - 6) to report to the Council at regular intervals, including reporting annually on the status of the implementation of resolutions of the Faculty Council; and - 7) to serve as members of the Faculty Council as provided in § 2-2(b).
+(b) Members are nominated and elected and interim vacancies are filled in the manner provided for electing other standing committees [§ 4-3], except that the Advisory Committee acts instead of the Nominating Committee.

+(c) The chair of the faculty convenes the Faculty Executive Committee and presides at its sessions.

+(d) The Faculty Executive Committee has the following powers and duties:

+- to exercise the consultative powers delegated to the Faculty Council by §§ 2-8(b)(3) and 2-8(b)(4), above, subject to such restrictions or instructions as the Council may from time to time establish; - 2) when prompt action is required, to exercise the legislative powers delegated to the Faculty Council by §§ 2-8(a)(1) and 2-8(a)(4), above, subject to confirmation by the Council at its next regular meeting; - 3) to serve as an advisory committee to the chair of the faculty; - 4) to represent the Faculty Council and the General Faculty in advising the University administration with respect to issues, such as planning and the setting of University priorities, that the committee deems important to the University's mission; - 5) to work with the various officers and groups within the University toward the realization of goals set in actions of the Faculty Council; - 6) to report to the Council at regular intervals, including reporting annually on the status of the implementation of resolutions of the Faculty Council; and - 7) to serve as members of the Faculty Council as provided in § 2-2(b).